2025 Arizona Cardinals season: Week 7: vs. Green Bay Packers

 Despite leading for most of the game, the Cardinals allowed Packers running back Josh Jacobs to score the go-ahead touchdown with under two minutes remaining.
-Arizona attempted a final comeback, but a critical sack by Defensive End Micah Parsons ended any chance of a rally, sealing the Cardinals' fifth consecutive loss.
+Arizona attempted a final comeback, but a critical sack by defensive end Micah Parsons ended any chance of a rally, sealing the Cardinals' fifth consecutive loss.

 The Cardinals became the first team in NFL history to lose three consecutive games after leading by 7 or more points entering the fourth quarter.
-Arizona joins the 2017 49ers and the 1984 Browns as the only teams in NFL history to lose five straight games by four points or fewer.
-Their five-game losing streak has come by a combined total of just 13 points.
+Arizona joined the 2017 49ers and the 1984 Browns as the only teams in NFL history to lose five straight games by four points or fewer.
+Their five-game losing streak came by a combined total of just 13 points.